df8819/WinFunct/README.md

 ## Known Issues

-- _The "Update" button tends to behave weird if clicked from a pyinstalled release .exe_ 😐
+- _The "Update & Clone Repo" buttons are in an experimental state and need further testing_ 😐

 ![Image](1701505001.png)